abdelrahman882/Play-with-Streams/readme.txt

 1-open the pws.jar
-2-click start to start listening to the server.
-3-if the server is running it will show the statistics on the graphs.
+2-click start to start listening listen to the stream server websocket and calculate the statistics 3-if the server is running it will show the statistics on the graphs.
-4-the file contains the statistics will be created in the same directory of the jar with the name "statistics"
+4-the file contains the statistics will be created in the same directory of the jar with the name "statistics.txt"